 5. You Hardly Ever Fantasize About Your Partner

-7. You Don't Feel Comfortable
+7. You Don't Feel Comfortable During Sex

-8. You're Afraid To Talk About What You Want
+8. You're Afraid To Talk About What You Want In Bed

-9. You Feel Disappointed More Often Than Not
+9. You Always Feel Disappointed After Sex

 10. You Think Sex Is Supposed To Be A Certain Way

 "There is no normal," Nelson says.
 "Focus on what works for the two of you [and] don’t worry so much what other people say you should be doing.
 Work on what you need to enjoy it."